steveukx/git-js/readme.md

 - `.init([options])` initialize a repository using any arguments supported by [git init](https://git-scm.com/docs/git-init) supplied as an [options](#how-to-specify-options) object/array.

+## git log

+- `.log([options])` list commits between `options.from` and `options.to` tags or branch (if not specified will show all history).
+Use the `options` object to set any [options](#how-to-specify-options) supported by the [git log](https://git-scm.com/docs/git-log) command or any of the following:

+  - `options.file` - the path to a file in your repository to only consider this path.
+  - `options.format` - custom log format object, keys are the property names used on the returned object, values are the format string from [pretty formats](https://git-scm.com/docs/pretty-formats#Documentation/pretty-formats.txt)
+  - `options.from` - when supplied along with `options.to` sets the range of commits to log
+  - `options.mailMap` - defaults to true, enables the use of [mail map](https://git-scm.com/docs/gitmailmap) in returned values for email and name from the default format
+  - `options.maxCount` - equivalent to setting the `--max-count` option
+  - `options.multiLine` - enables multiline body values in the default format (disabled by default)
+  - `options.splitter` - the character sequence to use as a delimiter between fields in the log, should be a value that doesn't appear in any log message (defaults to ` ò `)
+  - `options.strictDate` - switches the authored date value from an ISO 8601-like format to be strict ISO 8601 format
+  - `options.symmetric` - defaults to true, enables [symmetric revision range](https://git-scm.com/docs/gitrevisions#_dotted_range_notations) rather than a two-dot range
+  - `options.to` - when supplied along with `options.from` sets the range of commits to log

 ## git merge